hCaptcha/HCaptcha-ios-sdk/README.md

 `HCaptcha` can be used from Objective-C code.
 Check out the [Example Project](./Example/ObjC)

+### Compiled size: impact on including in your app

+HCaptcha pod size: **90** KB as of May 16 2022.
+You can always see the latest number in the CI logs by searching for the "pod size" string.

 ## License

 HCaptcha is available under the MIT license.
 See the LICENSE file for more info.